1millionwomentotech/toolkitten/summer-of-code/README.md

 October 1 - 5 TBD (best suited for senior developers with a broad skill set)

-[VOLUNTEER NEEDED] An introduction to collaboration using Github.
+- [VOLUNTEER NEEDED] An introduction to collaboration using Github.
-[VOLUNTEER NEEDED] Community engagement.
+- [VOLUNTEER NEEDED] Community engagement course.

 ## Schedule